 Thor is one of the most trained and experienced warriors in all of the Marvel Universe.
-Even when Thor had been stripped of his powers and made into a mortal he was able to defeat a bunch of fodder and also save Captain America with his own shield and wield Mjolnir simultaneously.
-Thor was also able to fist fight with Hercules but was only shown to be slightly under in terms of skill.
-Thor often prefers to use brawling type techniques when fighting beings such as Juggernaut, Gladiator and Abomination.
+Even when Thor had been stripped of his powers and made into a mortal, he was able to defeat a bunch of fodder and also save Captain America with his own shield and wield Mjolnir simultaneously.
+Thor was also able to fistfight with Hercules, but was only shown to be slightly under in terms of skill.
+Thor often prefers to use brawling-type techniques when fighting beings such as Juggernaut, Gladiator and Abomination.
 Despite being a skilled hand-to-hand combatant, Thor's greatest feats of skill come from his weapon expertise.
-He is easily one of the greatest and most versatile weapon experts in the Marvel Universe, He is generally seen wielding a hammer but has also shown great prowess using weapons such as an axe, sword, bows, shields and clubs.
+He is easily one of the greatest and most versatile weapon experts in the Marvel Universe, he is generally seen wielding his hammer but has also shown great prowess using weapons such as an axe, sword, bow and arrow, shields and clubs.

 Due to the fact that Thor is a War God, he has had great experience with devising plans of war.
 He has often assisted beings such as Tony Stark as well as Captain America in devising plans of attack while they themselves are known as some of the greatest tacticians.
 Thor derives his great knowledge of war from Earth as well as the other nine worlds of Asgard.